-We want to share with you the wildlife and human history of the Wairau Lagoon, New Zealand’s best kept visitor secret.
-This is a place of great spiritual significance and natural beauty, Will’s photographs taken on tour speak for themselves.
+Our kayak, walking and vehicle tours share the wildlife and human history of the Wairau Lagoon, New Zealand’s best kept visitor secret.
+This is a place of great spiritual significance, being the site of the earliest village in New Zealand.
+It is also a place of great natural beauty, Will’s photographs speak for themselves.
 Since 2004 we have had the great privilege of meeting likeminded people, drawn to this special location.
-We love what we do!
-We have recently added a two room eco retreat for those who want to immerse themselves in peace and quiet and use it as a base for exploring the attractions of the surrounding province of Marlborough.
-Will’s home baked muffins are a highlight!
-We plant one tree for every tour taken, in our protected eight hectare wetland.
-We hope we and our little Jack Russels, Vix and Gussy, will have the pleasure of meeting you soon.
+We have a two room eco retreat for those who want to immerse themselves in peace and quiet.
+Guests use it as a base for exploring the attractions of the surrounding province of Marlborough, which is at the top of the South Island, between Picton and Kaikoura.
+Sandra Luik our kayak guide specialises in fun and safety on the water.
+Will’s home baked muffins are a highlight as well as our kayaking jack russells Vix and Gus, which will come along for the ride if you allow them.
+We plant one tree for every tour taken, in our protected eight hectare wetland,which you are welcome to view.
+We hope we will have the pleasure of meeting you soon.

 1 – Retreat Accommodation: Refresh your soul at our architecturally designed two room retreat by our conservation wetland.
 Beautifully peaceful yet only ten minutes to shop and restaurants and twenty minutes to Picton and the Marlborough Sounds.